vyomyadav/Parkinsons-Embedded-Challenge/README.md

  - Real-time detection and response.

 ### Disadvantages
  - Less precise for complex or noisy signals.
+(To counter this we used a tremor threshold to remove unnecessary noise)
  - Only captures the dominant frequency.
+(To counter this we used a frequency buffer to calculate the average frequency)

 ### Frequency Calculation Method